 Jesus set the example for those who follow him as to how they are to live in the world.
 As we examine the life of Jesus, it becomes clear Jesus calls us to lives of service and self-giving love.
 Having witnessed the love of Christ, the author of 1 John says, “Beloved, let us love one another, because love is from God; everyone who loves is born of God … God’s love was revealed among us in this way: God sent his only Son into the world so that we might live through him” (1 John 4:7-9).
 When we allow God’s Spirit to flow through us to be conduits of God’s love, not only is it a form of worship, but through our service God blesses others.
-Below you will find ways we seek to serve Christ by serving the broken, weary, neglected, oppressed, and hopeless in our community.
+Below you will find ways we seek to serve people in our community.

 Asbury is dedicated to the mission of eradicating childhood hunger.
 Arkansas ranks among the top 5 states in America in which children suffer from food insecurity.
 Asbury is participating in the Methodist Conference’s 200,000 Reasons to Fight Childhood Hunger Campaign by establishing the Asbury Food Pantry.
 You can help by donating non-perishible food monthly in designated receptacles in the Narthex and Wilson Activity Center.